-If your couch tag isn’t labeled with any of these types, you should consider moving forward as if it is an S-labeled couch.
-In such a case you should always test a small not so visible area of your couch with any cleaner (just to be on the safe side) and to ensure that it is the correct solvent wait until the area dries up completely.
+If your couch tag isn’t labeled with any of these types, you should consider it as an S-labeled couch.
+In such a case you should always test a small not so visible area of your couch with any cleaner (just to be on the safe side).
+To ensure that it is the correct cleaner, wait until the area dries up completely.

 Furniture usually has a tag in unnoticeable places, just like clothes have.
 The tags are usually labeled with a “W”, an “S”, a “WS” or an “X”.
 These letters are cleanability codes that tell you the type of solution which should be used on your couch.

-In case you wish to clean or freshen the entire couch work on one area at a time so that the cleaning process is slow and even on the entire couch.
-Get a soft towel or sponge (use either of them in white color, so that there is no color transfer from it to the couch).
+In case you wish to clean or freshen the entire couch, work on one area at a time so that the cleaning process is slow and even on the entire couch.
+Get a soft towel or sponge (they have to be white in white color so that there is no color transfer from it to the couch).

 Rub the towel or sponge in a circular motion over the sections that are saturated with the cleanser or the solution.

 - If you are cleaning an X-labeled couch then you will just need a vacuum cleaner and a soft horsehair brush.